-Due to the voltage levels supported by other components in the Test Access Port (TAP) logic, it is recommended that the Pentium 4 processor be first in the TAP chain and followed by any other components within the system.
+Due to the voltage levels supported by other components in the Test Access Port (TAP) logic, it is recommended that the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process be first in the TAP chain and followed by any other components within the system.
 A translation buffer should be used to connect to the rest of the chain unless one of the other components is capable of accepting an input of the appropriate voltage level.
 Similar considerations must be made for TCK, TMS, and TRST#.
 Two copies of each signal may be required, with each driving a different voltage level.